Tame and wild primes in direct products of commutative rings: Abstract

 \section{Abstract}

-In this article, new advances in understanding the structure of prime ideals of an infinite direct product of rings are obtained.
-We observe that in a direct product ring there are two types of prime ideals, tame primes and wild primes.
-Among the main results, we prove that the set of tame primes is an open subscheme of the prime spectrum, and this scheme is non-affine if and only if the index set is infinite.
-As an application, it is shown that a prime ideal is a wild prime if and only if it contains the direct sum ideal.
-Next we show that an uncountable number of wild primes (but not all) of an infinite direct product ring can be described in terms of the non-principal ultrafilters of the index set.
-As an application, it is shown that if a direct product ring has at least a wild prime, then the set of wild primes is infinite (uncountable).
-We also prove that if all of the factors of a direct product ring are local rings then this ring modulo the direct sum ideal is canonically isomorphic to a certain localization of the ring.
-Finally, the connected components of the prime spectrum of an infinite direct product ring are investigated.
-We observe that, like the prime ideals, there are two types of connected components, tame ones and wild ones.
+In this work, new progress has been made in understanding the structure of all prime ideals of infinite direct products of commutative rings.
+In particular, we observe that in an infinite direct product of nonzero rings there are two different types of prime ideals, that we call tame primes and wild primes. \\ Among the main results, we prove that the set of tame primes is an open subscheme of the prime spectrum, and this scheme is non-affine if and only if the index set is infinite.
+As an application, a prime ideal is a wild prime if and only if it contains the direct sum ideal. \\ Next, we show that an uncountable number of (wild) primes of an infinite direct product ring are induced by the (non-principal) ultrafilters of the index set (at least $2^{\mathfrak{c}}$ wild primes, $\mathfrak{c}$ is the cardinality of the continuum).
+This description has an important consequence which asserts that if a direct product ring has a wild prime, then the set of wild primes is infinite (uncountable). \\ The connected components of the prime spectrum of an infinite direct product ring are also investigated.
+We observe that, like for prime ideals, there are two types of connected components, tame ones and wild ones.